 Trauma centers care for people with injuries requiring immediate and complex surgery.
 The American College of Surgeons develops standards of practice and levels of trauma center designation.
-McAllen Medical Center's Emergency Department's (ED) designation of Level III Trauma Center means that we provide life-saving procedures for those who are in immediate danger—arranging for essential specialty treatment within the hospital as well as working in cooperation with other trauma centers.
+McAllen Medical Center's Emergency Department is designated a Level II Trauma Center, which means we provide life-saving procedures for those who are in immediate danger—arranging for essential specialty treatment within the hospital as well as working in cooperation with other trauma centers.
 The ED is open 24 hours a day, seven days a week, for patients who need immediate emergency surgery, including trauma, orthopedic or neurological procedures.
 The department cares for more than 30,000 patients each year—both adults and children—including those who have serious injuries.

 McAllen Medical Center is equipped with a helicopter landing pad, or helipad, for air support.